 Transgender Health and HIV Prevention: An Interview with Dr. Dawn Harbatkin, Executive Director of Lyon-Martin Health Services.

-On Friday, June 28, 2013 folks will gather at Dolores Park in San Francisco to commemorate the 10th anniversary of Trans March.
-Kicking off San Francisco Pride weekend, Transmarch is a celebration and recognition of transgender and gender nonconforming people.
-As we celebrate and honor the trans community, we also reflect on the ongoing struggle for trans people to gain visibility, representation, and voice within larger society.
+Every June folks gather at Dolores Park in San Francisco to commemorate Trans March.
+Kicking off San Francisco Pride weekend, Trans March is a celebration and recognition of transgender and gender nonconforming people and a time to reflect on the ongoing struggle for trans people to gain visibility, representation, and voice within larger society.

 Trans visibility and voice is especially necessary in terms of achieving standards of health and wellness; particularly among trans women who represent a population disproportionately affected by HIV due to social marginalization.
 Trans women have a right to adequate and expert healthcare; therefore, it is necessary for public health officials and advocates to continue working towards the inclusion of trans people in HIV prevention research that advances lifesaving interventions.
 At Bridge HIV, we believe it is important to include trans people in HIV research, for prevention cannot be advanced without trans community support and representation.